wuakitv/sysadmin-challenge/README.md

 ## Introduction

-We need to deploy a new microservice to production that given a `GET` request to the `/hello` endpoint it will return a JSON response with the following content:
+We need to deploy a new microservice that given a `GET` request to the `/hello` endpoint it will return a JSON response with the following content:

 ```json
 { "hello": "world" }